KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 -> notice: I will further specify/finalize the research questions in the next days and during my experiments with regard to research

 #### Next-steps-planned:
--> Repostiory will be configured under private (I need your Github accounts to add you as contributors) (or optional: UM gitlab repository)
+-> Repostiory will be configured under private (I need your Github accounts to add you as contributors or optional UM Gitlab repository)
-<br />-> Training of the baseline Residual CNN model on UM data. ((no ECG folders "Export" 1 & 2 found, can not access them yet -> I need access to the ECG folders "Export" 1 & 2)
+<br />-> Training of the baseline Residual CNN model on UM data. (no folders "Export" 1 & 2 with ECG found, can not access them yet)
-<br />-> Further investigate all collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions will be further specified during this step)
+<br />-> Closely investigate the collected papers on ECG Transformer models (see proposal src/Research/Research_Readme.md) with focus on different approaches, identify/speficy limitations/weaknesses (research questions will be further specified during this step)
 <br />-> Model adaption using Transformer encoder-based blocks and also train a baseline Temporal Convolutional network -> build solution models with PyTorch instead Keras
 <br />-> Investigatation of interesting library for deep learning forecasting, called "Darts", collects bunch of models, i.e. TCNN and Transformer models for timeseries forecasting: https://github.com/unit8co/darts
 <br />-> Investigatation and implementation of different feature extraction methods, i.e. filters and wavelet transformations, an interesting work here on spectograms is: https://github.com/awerdich/physionet